xdy/twodsix-foundryvtt/docs/docs.md

 * Russian (available in the Russian translation module https://foundryvtt.com/packages/ru-RU/)
 * If you would like support for some other language, send in a translation to that language and I'll add it to the system.
 (Or send a link to a module that includes support for your preferred language and I'll link to it.)

-Also, on our discord (https://discord.gg/VNFUvjv) check out the release notes in #announcements as that is pretty much the only documentation other than the text on the various system settings.
+Also, on our discord (https://discord.gg/VNFUvjv) check out the release notes in #announcements as that is pretty much the only documentation other than this document and the text on the various system settings.